Shanmugapriya26/movie-library/README.md

 ### Contributing

-1.Fork the repository.
+1. Fork the repository.
-2.Create your feature branch (git checkout -b feature/fooBar).
+2. Create your feature branch (git checkout -b feature/fooBar).
-3.Commit your changes (git commit -am 'Add some fooBar').
+3. Commit your changes (git commit -am 'Add some fooBar').
-4.Push to the branch (git push origin feature/fooBar).
+4. Push to the branch (git push origin feature/fooBar).
-5.Create a new Pull Request
+5. Create a new Pull Request

 ### License